manymoments/manymoments.github.io/_posts/2022-09-10-provable-broadcast.md

 ***Proof***:

-*External Validity*: since honest parties check $EV$ and at least $n-2f$ honest parties need to sign for a certificate to form.
+*External Validity*: since honest parties check $EV$ and at least $n-2f$ honest parties need to sign for a *delivery-certificate* to form.

-*Uniqueness* follows from quorum intersection - seeking a contradiction assume there are two values $v \neq v'$ with a Delivery-Certificate.
+*Uniqueness* follows from quorum intersection - seeking a contradiction assume there are two values $v \neq v'$ with a *delivery-certificate*.
 Hence there are two sets of size $n-f$, and they must intersect in at least $n-2f$ parties.
 Since $n>3f$, this implies that at least $f+1$ parties signed both certificates, but we assume the adversary can corrupt up to $f$ parties.
 Hence contradiction.

-*Termination* follows from the sender needing to wait for only $n-f$ signatures for a certificate to form.
+*Termination* follows from the sender needing to wait for only $n-f$ signatures for a *delivery-certificate* to form.

-*Weak-availability* from counting: at least $n-f$ signed, so at least $n-2f \geq f+1$ of them are honest.
+*Weak-availability* from counting: at least $n-f$ parties signed for the *delivery-certificate* to form, so at least $n-2f \geq f+1$ of them are honest.

 Make sure you go over the proof once in detail.
 Now, let's start composing :-)